Prospect Park (Brooklyn): Robert Moses era

 In January 1934, newly elected Mayor Fiorello La Guardia appointed Robert Moses as the commissioner of the New York City Department of Parks (NYC Parks), a new organization that eliminated borough park commissioners.
 Moses would remain commissioner for the next twenty-six years, leaving significant impacts on the city's parks.
 Moses used federal monies made available to relieve Depression-era unemployment, and this resulted in a boom in construction at Prospect Park.
 The Prospect Park Zoo opened in 1935 on the east side of the park, replacing the former Menagerie.
 The Bandshell and five playgrounds were also constructed toward the end of the 1930s.
 In addition, the Carousel was opened in 1949 as a gift from the foundation of the late philanthropist Michael Friedsam.
 Moses also enacted new policies at the park, including a ban on sheep grazing at the Long Meadow.

 During World War II, Prospect Park hosted a portion of the city's antiaircraft defense.
 Three hundred soldiers manned batteries, underground ammunition dumps, observation towers, repair shops and barracks around Swan Lake in the Long Meadow.
 Though the defenses were disbanded in 1944, traces of slit trenches and sandbagged gun emplacements could still be found several years afterward.
 In 1959, the southern third of the Long Meadow was graded and fenced off for ballfields.

-Plans for the Kate Wollman Memorial Rink were approved the following year, and the rink opened in December 1961.
+Plans for the Kate Wollman Memorial Rink were approved in 1960, and the rink opened in December 1961.
 The rink was built on a filled-in portion of Prospect Lake, necessitating the removal of Music Island and the panoramic view of the lake created by Olmsted and Vaux.
-The playgrounds, ballfields, and skating rink reflected Moses' commitment to modernity and athletic recreation, coupled with only a limited appreciation of the park as a work of landscape architecture.
 To make the park more visually appealing, NYC Parks also began to clear the area of weeds and invasive species, though this had the unintended effect of hastening erosion.